Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: Numerical experiments

-Now we present the growth of error for $N_s = 4$ and $8$ in Figure \ref{fig:error_growth}, where the time step is set to be $h = 1/8$, and we choose $N_{\exp} = 700N N_s$ for both $\bar{M}=1$ and $\bar{M}=3$.
+Despite the good performance the inchworm Monte Carlo method in this example, we will show in this section that the evolution of the numerical error indeed follows the asymptotic behavior in our error analysis.
+To this end, we compare the growth of error using inchworm Monte Carlo method with $\bar{M}=1$ and $\bar{M}=3$ in Figure \ref{fig:error_growth}, where the time step is set to be $h = 1/8$, and we choose $N_{\exp} = 700N N_s$.
 As predicted, the two curves almost coincide for $t < 1$.
 For $\bar{M} = 1$, the numerical error starts to show the exponential growth from $t = 4.5$, and for $\bar{M} = 3$, the quadratic exponential growth becomes obvious from $t = 2.5$.
 Both results are in accordance with the theoretical results in Theorem \ref{thm: bounds}.

 By now, we have stated all the results in this paper.
 From the next section, we will start to prove the theorems and propositions.